icopy-site/awesome/docs/awesome/awesome-machine-learning.md

 * [skynet](https://github.com/Tyill/skynet) - A library for learning neural network, has C-interface, net set in JSON.
 Written in C++ with bindings in Python, C++ and C#.
 * [Feast](https://github.com/gojek/feast) - A feature store for the management, discovery, and access of machine learning features.
 Feast provides a consistent view of feature data for both model training and model serving.
 * [Polyaxon](https://github.com/polyaxon/polyaxon) - A platform for reproducible and scalable machine learning and deep learning.
+* [Cornac](https://github.com/PreferredAI/cornac) - A comparative framework for multimodal recommender systems with a focus on models leveraging auxiliary data.

 <a name="cpp-nlp"></a>
 #### Natural Language Processing